 The IoD quantifies spatial pattern similarity by comparing “neighborhoods” of points to one another, where a neighborhood is the set of all points within a user-specified distance of a parent point.
 An IoD subscore is assigned by overlaying calculating the position of each point in a neighborhood relative to its parent point, overlaying the two neighborhoods, assigning each point in a neighborhood with a partner point in another, scoring the distance between each point-pair and then taking the mean of the scores (Figure 1).
 The IoD for a point is calculated by calculating the IoD subscore for that point and each of its neighbors and taking the mean of these scores (Figure 3).

 If two neighborhoods are similar, then the relative positions of corresponding points will be close together; conversely, if two neighborhoods are dissimilar, then corresponding points will be far apart.
 A point that is “ordered” will have a neighborhood that is, overall, similar to the neighborhoods of all of its neighbors, and thus the typical point-pair deviation will be small.
 Because this is a relative rather than absolute metric, an arbitrary point could potentially have any IoD value; the IoD quantifies the disorder of a point relative to the other points in the set and in accordance with the algorithm’s parameterization.
-Consequently, ordered points do not necessarily have a low IoD but rather have an IoD that is lower than the IoD of disordered points in the same dataset at the scale of interest..
+Consequently, ordered points do not necessarily have a low IoD but rather have an IoD that is lower than the IoD of disordered points in the same dataset at the scale of interest.

+The subsequent sections describe the steps performed for the IoD calculation using only two points for simplicity.

+Given two points, P1 (red) and P2 (blue), the c

+Visit point P1 and define neighbors to form neighborhood N1 (Figure 1- box 1).
+Select another point (P2) within N1 and define its neighbors form neighborhood N2 (Figure 1 – box 2).
+Point pair assignment.

 Point Assignment